 In turn before Emily passed away in 2011 she left the collection in our joint care with the instructions that they were to be used for the family history project.
 The photos were professionally scanned as TIFF files in 2014 and then converted to JPEGs for internet use.
 The sorting and identification of the people, places and times in each photo is still in progress as we prepare each posting where the applicable photos will be used.
 It is truly a labor of love.

 We do not want to stop family and friends from copying the photos.
 But to prevent any misinformation from proliferating at Ancestry, FindAGrave and online in general, we have had to start watermarking the photos in places where a usable photo cannot be cropped and re-used.
 The purpose is that our names be prominently displayed so that anyone seeking further information or answers to questions will contact us directly.
-As the owners of the originals we have access to Josie’s notes, our own life history with the family and access to other relatives who may be of assistance.
-When in doubt please contact us with your questions.
-We will be happy to straighten out any misunderstandings about lineage, our bloodline, relationships by marriage or kinship or any other questions necessary to help you verify what is true and discern what is incorrect.
+As the owners of the only existent copies in our family of the studio, photo booth and candid photos that comprise Josie’s collection we have access to Josie’s notes, our own life history with the family and access to other relatives who may be of assistance.

 –EmilyAnn Frances May